 Employers today – especially the prestigious ones – can receive anywhere between hundreds to even thousands of resumes per month.
 And with free CV templates widely available on the Internet today, it is not surprising that the vast majority of the resumes sent to employers today are generic and are not written to bring out the personality of the candidate.

-As such, take some time during the holidays to personalize your resume to that job you want and make sure you weave in your passion, personality, and experience so you can differentiate yourself in a positive way from the pack.
-Make sure you include all of your biggest accomplishments and clearly articulate them in quantifiable terms (How much money did you raise in that campaign?
+As such, take the time to personalise your resume to that job you want and make sure you weave in your passion, personality, and experience so you can stand out.
+Make sure you include all of your biggest accomplishments and clearly articulate them in quantifiable terms (i.e. How much money did you raise in that campaign?
 How many employees did you supervise?).

 4. Revamp Your Social Media Profiles and Build Your Brand

-This is why it is crucially important to double and triple check any information about you that has been made publicly available on these channels.
-Make sure you are presenting the best and most polished version of yourself—and also the most coherent narrative across the multiple platforms.
+This is why it’s extremely important to double and triple check any information about you that has been made publicly available on these channels.
+Make sure you are presenting the best and most polished version of yourself — and also the most coherent narrative across the multiple platforms.
 Remember, in the context of a job search, it is useful to think of yourself as a salesperson selling yourself as the product.
 Put yourself in the best possible light for best results.

 5. Hone Your Interview Skills